belajarqywok/belajarqywok/README.md

   - jogging
   - reading
   - gardening
+- future goals :
+  - want to become special forces (paskhas AU)
+  - want to be a DevOps & backend engineer
 - 👯 I’m looking to collaborate on mbah gugel
 - 💬 Ask me about
 - 📫 How to reach me: